 I had all of this negative energy that was trying to bring me down, and instead of letting that energy consume me, I chose to channel that into making a positive change in my life.

 I got the internship.
 I rebuilt my relationships with my friends who had been neglected for so long.
 I improved nearly every aspect of my life, and I even got back together with my girlfriend (long story, but we both are extremely happy now).

 Oh, and these major changes all happened during a month.

 That is how powerful your negative emotions can be when channeled effectively.

 So, what can you do in your life?

 Find something you love to do.
-Go for runs, listen to music, pick up a new instrument you used to play.
+Go for runs, listen to music, pick up a new instrument you’ve always wanted to play.
 Point is, it can be anything that you love to do, as long as you’re channeling your emotions into a useful, productive, and non-self-destructive activity.